 Simon Evers was elected Coordinator of the Network at the 14th Consultation in Debrecen in June 2016.

-He has been the president of VGVZ since June 7th, 2010.
+He has been the president of VGVZ (Netherlands) from June 7th, 2010 till June 27th, 2016.

 He studied theology in Bruges and Rome.
 His hobbies are organizing and conducting trips, especially to Rome and Italy, to go hiking and listening to classical music.

-He attended the consultations in London in 2010, Mennorode in 2012, Salzburg in 2014 and Debrecen in 2016.
+He attended the consultations in London in 2010, Mennorode in 2012, Salzburg in 2014, Debrecen in 2016 and Blankenberge in 2018.

-Siimon Haamer was born in 1973.
+Elected as a committee member in 2016 and 2018.Siimon Haamer was born in 1973.
 He is deacon of the Estonian Evangelical Lutheran Church.
 His elder brothers as well as father and grandfather belong to Lutheran clergy.
 In 1998 Siimon was awarded a bachelor’s degree in Theology.
 Further he has attended different training courses designed for pastoral care givers and counsellors.
 In 2016 he defended the master's thesis Mentoring and Spiritual Direction in the Clergy of the Estonian Evangelical Lutheran Church.
 In the Institute of Theology of the Estonian Evangelical Lutheran Church, Siimon has been in charge of the department that provides education for pastoral care givers and counsellors and for hospital chaplains.
 He has been active in developing that field since 1998.

 Siimon is married and he has two children, a son and daughter.
 His hobbies encompass different sport activities, but especially close to his heart is Scouting, which has been his favourite activity for several decades already.

 Axel Liégeois is a catholic moral and pastoral theologian from Belgium.
-He studied philosophy, theology and ethics was trained in counselling and pastoral supervision.
+He studied philosophy, theology and ethics and was trained in counselling and pastoral supervision.
 At this time, he is professor of pastoral and practical theology at the Faculty of Theology of the Catholic University of Leuven.
 He holds the chair for pastoral and ethical research and teaching in the field of care for people with a mental disorder or a mental disability.
 He also works as ethical and pastoral advisor for the Brothers of Charity in Gent, a religious congregation with twenty five services for people with mental disorder or disability in Belgium.
 Axel is the convenor of the 2018 consultation in Leuven, Belgium.

-Fr Efstathios Savvides, representing the Orthodox Church of Cyprus, is a priest (protopresbyter), the chaplain for the Arodafnousa Palliative Care Hospice for Cancer Patients since 2006 and one of the two chaplains of the Nicosia General Hospital since 2009.
+Fr.
+Efstathios Savvides, representing the Orthodox Church of Cyprus, is a priest (protopresbyter), the chaplain for the Arodafnousa Palliative Care Hospice for Cancer Patients since 2006 and one of the two chaplains of the Nicosia General Hospital since 2009.
 He is the celebrant at the church of St. Arsenios the Cappadocian, situated within the grounds of the Arodafnousa Hospice.
 Fr Efstathios is a theologian and a holder of a B.Sc in Computer Science and an M.B.A.
 He has attended the consultations in London in 2010, Salzburg in 2014 and Debrecen in 2016 and has been the ENHCC's webmaster from June 2014.